University of Texas may need to answer this tough question to save affirmative action

 “At best, the university’s attempted articulations of ‘critical mass’ before this court are subjective, circular or tautological,” the Fifth Circuit court dissent states, according to Inside Higher Ed.
 “These articulations are insufficient.
 Under the rigors of strict scrutiny, the judiciary must ‘verify that it is necessary for a university to use race to achieve the educational benefits of diversity.’
 It is not possible to perform this function when the university’s objective is unknown, unmeasurable or unclear.”

-While there is no set date yet for the Fisher case, it’s very possible that the Supreme Court’s conserative wing will agree with this view when the issue comes back around.
+It’s very possible that the Supreme Court’s conserative wing will agree with this view when the Fisher case comes back around.

 NOW WATCH: 6 scientifically proven features men find attractive in women